Beacon-Heart/Heart_Beacon/README.md

 Wave Structure of Matter (WSM) (we can) calculate the Doppler shifts of the in and out waves for relative motion.
 The WSM directly deduces both the de Broglie wave and the mass increase in the solution to these Doppler shifted waves (mathematical physicist Professor Milo Wolff deduced this).
 This is remarkable, just one deduction is enough for all scientists to take this very seriously.
 Copenhagen (Probability Wave Function) Interpretation Vs de Broglie / Bohm Non-Local Determinism.
 The de Broglie wave is a non local phase wave, where its phase velocity = C^2 / relative velocity.
 If the relative velocity is one thousandth the speed of light C, then the de Broglie phase wave has a velocity of 1000C.
 And now we can solve this strangeness of the probability wave (Copenhagen) interpretation of quantum physics.
 For example, in the two slit experiment it is assumed that a particle 'transforms' into a probability wave, interferes through the two slits, and when observed on the screen, the probability wave function 'collapses' back to a particle.
 Both Einstein and Schrodinger thought this was just a mathematical solution, that the real cause of the probability was lack of knowledge of a connected system (they were correct), and that it was insane to think the probability wave was real (that led to Schrodinger's cat, which cannot be both alive and dead at the same time).
 And yet the probability wave had to be real to interfere through the slits.
 David Bohm who found the solution.
 He showed that you get the same probability function if reality is deterministic, but there must be a non-local hidden variable, what he called the pilot wave, that affects the experiment.
 However, rather than just postulating that a particle is guided by a non local pilot wave, we have now deduced that these spherical standing waves create a non local phase wave that affects their behavior.
 Einstein partly liked Bohm's solution, it removed the probability wave, but introduced non locality that contradicted his relativity.
 Einstein's error relates to his incorrect foundation of representing matter as continuous fields in space time, rather than discrete standing waves in space thus also explaining discrete quantum effects that Einstein could not explain with his continuous fields, explained by relativity.

 The Heisenberg Uncertainty Principle
 It is actually common knowledge that the uncertainty principle is a wave phenomena.
 In simplistic terms, if you know the position of a wave then you do not know its motion or wavelength, and if you know its motion and wavelength then you do not know its position.
 Secondly, to make an observation of a standing wave particle, you must have a wave interaction with that standing wave, which changes its position and motion.

-Spin
-Spin is intriguing and gets a little complex, as we need to understand the Euler formula e^ix = cosx + i sinx, since Schrodinger used this relationship to generate rotating waves.
+Spin: Spin is intriguing and gets a little complex, as we need to understand the Euler formula e^ix = cosx + i sinx, since Schrodinger used this relationship to generate rotating waves.
 What most people don't realize is that the formula shows that if you have two plane waves 90 degrees out of phase (sin and cos), and one is rotated 90 degrees to the other (using the imaginary number i), then the resultant of these two intersecting plane waves is a circularly rotating phase wave.
 So it is possible that our spherical standing wave has this spherical rotation of the in and out waves, creating the electron spin.
 I have written a second essay on this, also important, as it relates to Euler's number, and its connection to spherical geometry and physical reality, which explains the physical foundations of mathematics, why mathematics is so good at describing physical reality.
 See; https://www.spaceandmotion.com/euler-equation.htm

 Unification of the Fundamental Forces (Charge / Light, Gravity) Let us now put our one law to work to explain and unite charge, light and gravity, since all matter interactions (causal connection) are a result of this one law, bigger waves travel faster.
 (Though this is now obvious to me, it took me 25 years to realise that causal connection must involve a change in velocity, since acceleration is always involved in matter interactions, as per newton's law of inertia, Force = Mass * Acceleration.)

 Charge
 When an in phase plane wave flows through a high wave amplitude wave center, the wave travels faster and the wave front is advanced (hill).
 This occurs between electrons, and also between positrons, and the result of this advanced wave is that it causes electrons to repel one another, and positrons to repel one another (each advanced 'hill' on the wave front acts like a small 'push' when it flows through another standing wave, see below).
 However, if you have an electron and a positron interacting, then the waves are opposite phase, cancel one another, the total wave amplitude is lower, the wave travels more slowly, causing a retarded wave front (hollow), and this causes opposite phase standing waves (electrons and positrons) to attract one another.

 Light and the 'Electromagnetic Wave'
 If the electron is bound in an atom or molecule, then it has a repeating wave pattern, and this pattern of advanced 'hills' on successive plane waves forms a wave pattern that is the cause of the 'electromagnetic' light wave.
 It is a resonance phenomenon, where the pattern of advanced curves must match the standing wave pattern of the electron it interacts with (like pushing a swing, you must push at the correct phase for the swing to absorb the energy and swing higher).
 The energy is discrete (quanta / photon) because the change from one standing wave pattern to another is discrete. de Broglie first proposed this, without understanding the true wave mechanism behind it (he worked with a particle wave duality for matter).
 Acceleration and Ellipsoidal Geometry
 A stationary standing wave in space is perfectly spherical.
 The diagram below shows this and why Pythagoras theorem is a property of spheres.
 However, if the incoming plane wave from one direction has an advanced 'hill' on the surface of the wave, then this causes the stationary standing wave to move in the direction of the 'hill', and it changes its shape from spherical to ellipsoidal (like an egg!).
 In the diagram below, imagine the incoming plane waves from the left have an advanced hill on them, this then changes the ellipsoidal shape of the standing wave and it begins to move to the right.

 The ellipsoidal wave is stretched in the direction of motion (right side), thus the same wave energy is spread over a larger surface area and has a lower wave amplitude and thus velocity and wavelength, as per our one law.
 On the opposite side the effects are reversed, the ellipsoidal wave is squashed, has a smaller surface area, a higher wave amplitude, the wave travels faster and has a longer wavelength.
 This changing ellipsoidal geometry and wavelength / velocity is the foundation of inertia, since when you accelerate the standing wave, its resultant ellipsoidal shape changes, as does the in wave velocity which is slower in the direction of motion, faster on the opposite side, which then maintains its new velocity through space.
 Importantly, the Lorentz Transformations have the electron becoming a squashed ellipsoid on both sides with motion, whereas the Wave Structure of Matter (WSM) has the electron as a stretched ellipsoid in the direction of motion (with slower in waves and shorter wavelength) and a squashed ellipsoid on the opposite side (with faster in waves and longer wavelength.
 This difference in ellipsoidal geometry from one side to the other is the foundation of the Doppler effect, magnetic moment, and also the Lorentz transformations and Einstein's general relativity.
 Note - Perhaps there is some experiment that could distinguish between Lorentz's squashed ellipsoid Vs the WSM where it is stretched in the direction of motion.
 Most profoundly, we now have a physical reason for why acceleration is related to curvature and ellipsoidal geometry, since whenever a wave changes velocity there is a change in ellipsoidal curvature of the wave front (Einstein's matter-energy curves space-time).
 However, Einstein changed the length and time when he should have changed the length and wave velocity and kept the time (frequency) constant.
 In this way, even though the velocity of the waves changes, so does the wavelength such that you always measure the same velocity of light (which is also why Pythagoras' Theorem is true irrespective of motion and ellipsoidal geometry).

-Gravity
-To understand how gravity is united with light we must first understand where all the antimatter / positrons are, since positrons and electrons (opposite phase standing waves) are created equally, and both contribute to gravity.
+Gravity: To understand how gravity is united with light we must first understand where all the antimatter / positrons are, since positrons and electrons (opposite phase standing waves) are created equally, and both contribute to gravity.
 Positrons are naturally produced due to radioactive decay of certain isotopes, and can be artificially produced using high energy laser beams fired at gold.
 In Beta+ decay the proton emits a positron and becomes a neutron, likewise, the neutron can emit an electron and become a proton in Beta- decay.
 The obvious conclusion from this is that positrons and electrons make up the structure of the proton, with one extra positron to account for the positive charge.
 What this exact structure is is unknown, but if the quark theory of protons is correct then the quarks are most likely positronium (a bound positron and electron).
 However, this exact structure of protons and neutrons is not needed, all we need to know is that in a neutral atom there are equal numbers of positrons and electrons.
 So now let us consider a plane wave flowing through a large body like the Earth, that has roughly the same number of positrons as electrons.
 If the plane waves are in phase with the electrons then they will get an advanced curve (hill) on their wavefront, and they will get a retarded curve (hollow) when travelling through positrons.
 The result is that you get as many advanced curves as retarded curves, and they will cancel one another out. i.e. It is a neutral body and there is no charge effect.
 And now finally we can unite light and gravity (though it took me 20+ years to work this out, even though it is simple and obvious, deduced from our one law).
 The solution.
 When the plane waves have advanced or retarded curves on their wave front, then the same wave energy is spread over a larger surface area, so the curved part of the wave front has a smaller wave amplitude, and thus a slower wave velocity.
 Thus an advanced curve will get smaller over time: the 'push force' decreases the further the wave travels through space), the retarded curve will do the opposite and get bigger over time (the 'pull force' increases the further the wave travels through space).
 So the push and pull 'forces' of advanced and retarded curves on the plane waves do not exactly cancel each other out, instead, there must always be a slight attractive force due to the slowing of the curved wave fronts due to our one law.
 This slight attractive force is the cause of gravity.
 What remains to be done is for mathematical physicists to calculate this relationship between wave amplitude, wave velocity, and ellipsoidal curvature.
 Einstein was correct to relate gravity to ellipsoidal curvature, but we now need to correct the error of Einstein working from continuous fields in space-time rather than discrete standing waves in space, and his changing of time rather than wave velocity as occurs with the Wave Structure of Matter.
 And please excuse my rather abrupt ending.
 I am currently writing this essay on my boat in Tahiti, but today set sail for Samoa, and I wanted to get this online before leaving.

 Geoff Haselhurst June 25th, 2023
 Source: https://www.spaceandmotion.com/physical-reality-simple-summary.htm

 “If you want to find the secrets of the universe, think in terms of energy, frequency and vibration”.
+Nikola Tesla

-Nikola Tesla X.500 is a series of computer networking standards covering electronic directory services.
+X.500 is a series of computer networking standards covering electronic directory services.
 The X.500 series was developed by the Telecommunication Standardization Sector of the International Telecommunication Union (ITU-T).
 ITU-T was formerly known as the Consultative Committee for International Telephony and Telegraphy (CCITT).
 X.500 was first approved in 1988.[1]
 The directory services were developed to support requirements of X.400 electronic mail exchange and name lookup.
 The International Organization for Standardization (ISO) and International Electrotechnical Commission (IEC) were partners in developing the standards, incorporating them into the Open Systems Interconnection suite of protocols.
 ISO/IEC 9594 is the corresponding ISO/IEC identification.
 The issues that X.500 directory services address is 1) anonymity 2) standardization.
 Routing a transaction based on Organizational Identifiers {“Org_ID”} instead of user / cryptocurrency account owners name, phone number, address addresses end user security concerns.
 The organization that issued to account is responsible to contact the account owner in the event of an investigation or a dispute of an event or cryptocurrency transaction.
 SOURCE: https://www.itu.int/rec/T-REC-X.500

   .
-FIGURE E: The Heart Beacon Sculpture, Portland Oregon USA Heart Beacon is an outdoor 2013 sculpture by American artists Blessing Hancock and Joe O'Connell, installed in Portland, Oregon, United States.
+FIGURE E: The Heart Beacon Sculpture, Portland Oregon USA

+Heart Beacon is an outdoor 2013 sculpture by American artists Blessing Hancock and Joe O'Connell, installed in Portland, Oregon, United States.
 Heart Beacon "takes the literal and metamorphic 'pulse'" of Portland's community and serves as a "symbol of hope and a potent reminder of the resilience of the individual taking inspiration from the life-saving mission" of the center.
 Source: https://en.wikipedia.org/wiki/Heart_Beacon LINK https://codaworx.com/project/heart-beacon-city-of-portland

 APPENDIC C: FINAL REJECTION RESPONSE PAPER SUMMARY July 6th, 2016

 United States Patent and Trademark Office				July 6, 2016